Star Stories, part 9: Ojibwe Indigenous Star Map - An Artist's Rendition

 "Our stories are written in the stars, so we can never forget the truth of our existence...We are spirits on a physical journey, with a sacred duty to understand, respect and care for the generous gifts we receive from all the beings who inhabit the earth." - From Bwaananaabekwe and Leonard Moose: Inhabiting the Earth

-AN ALPHABETICAL LIST OF STARS, PLANETS, AND STAR FORMATIONS ARRANGED ACCORDING TO LATIN OR GREEK NAME, FOLLOWED BY THEIR OJIBWE NAMES
+AN ALPHABETICAL LIST OF STARS, PLANETS, STAR FORMATIONS, AND ASTRONOMICAL PHENOMENA ARRANGED ACCORDING TO LATIN OR GREEK NAME, FOLLOWED BY THEIR OJIBWE NAMES

 Alpha Orionis (Betelgeuse): Wiindigoo